 This class blends the strength and agility of acrobatics with the grace and fluidity of dance.
 Students will develop flexibility, balance, and coordination while learning acro skills such as rolls, handstands, cartwheels, walkovers, and partner work—all seamlessly integrated into dance choreography.
 Emphasis is placed on safe technique, strength building, and controlled transitions, helping dancers enhance their performance quality and stage presence.

-This combo class is designed for intermediate to experienced dancers.
+This combo class is designed for beginner to intermediate dancers.
 Dancers will spend the first half hour learning ballet technique, exercises focused on posture, proper turnout/feet, and strengthening muscles.
 While the second half focuses on jazz technique, rhythm and musicality, personality, and stage performance.

 This combo class is designed for intermediate and experienced dancers.
 Dancers will spend the first half focusing on hip hop technique, encouraging dancers to step outside of their comfort zone by bringing individuality and personality to hip hop styling.
 The second half will focus on teaching quick and energetic movements of pom.
 Different from cheerleading as there is no focus on “stunt work” but rather on dance skills and strength.
 These are the two most popular styles showcased at high school and collegiate levels.